sintel-dev/pyteller/README.md

 ```

-Once we have the data, create an instance of the `Pyteller` class with input arguments of the loaded data and its the column names.
+Once we have the data, create an instance of the `Pyteller` class, where the input arguments are loaded data and the column names.
 The user also specifies which signals they want to predict for here.

 ```python3